muratk5n/thirdwave/en/0119/2016/11/bitcoin.md

 for the provisioning of soldiers, since now every family, in order to get their hands on the coins, must find some way to contribute to the general effort to provide soldiers with things they want.
-Markets are brought into existence as a side effect.
+Markets are brought into existence as a side effect"

 Ancient king takes over mines, makes money, employs army, gives the army the coins, demands taxes from populace using that same money.
 Army is fed in the process.
-Key points, people should want the money, and not everyone should be able to "make" it."
+Key points, people should want the money, and not everyone should be able to "make" it.

 Then the key points are 1) money needs to be based on something scarce, like rare stones that you can get to through laborious mining